Student placements in a rural and remote practice context

-- a positive relationship between the Clinical Educator and the student
+- a positive relationship between the student supervisor and the student

 Unique experiences of a rural and remote allied health student placement

-A rural and remote placement can offer a number of unique learning experiences as there is exposure to a wide variety of clients and models of service delivery (inpatient, acute, outpatient, community, home based, outreach, telehealth, community health promotion).
-A placement in a rural and remote setting also provides opportunity for the student to develop self-reliance, autonomy, clinical initiative, flexibility and time management skills.
+A rural and remote placement can offer many unique learning experiences as there is exposure to a wide variety of clients and models of service delivery (inpatient, acute, outpatient, community, home based, outreach, telehealth, community health promotion).
+A placement in a rural and remote setting also provides an opportunity for the student to develop self-reliance, autonomy, clinical initiative, flexibility and time management skills.

 The National Rural Health Students’ Network (NRHSN) identifies a number of advantages to participating in a rural or remote placement that may not be available in metropolitan placements.
 They include: